 Reducing Flooding Port Road Drainage Project (Stage 1 & 2)

 Stage 1 and 2 of the Port Road Drainage Project is now complete.
 The City of Charles Sturt is now focusing on the next area of flood mitigation – the Port Road median from Park Street South to Minnie Street in Stage 3.
 These works will extend the benefits realised in Stage 1 and 2 of the Port Road Drainage Project.

-For more information check out Port Road Drainage Stage 3.
+Learn more about current works and the background of Port Road Drainage Stage 3.